 Thus we must study Christianity rising in the midst of Judaism; we must realize the position of its early churches with their mixed society, to which Jews, Proselytes, and Heathens had each contributed a characteristic element; we must qualify ourselves to be umpires (if we may so speak) in their violent internal divisions; we must listen to the strife of their schismatic parties, when one said, "I am of Paul; and another, I am of Apollos;" we must study the true character of those early heresies which even denied the resurrection, and advocated impurity and lawlessness, claiming the right "to sin that grace might abound," (Romans 6:1) "defiling the mind and conscience" (Titus 1:15) of their followers, and making them "abominable and disobedient, and to every good work reprobate;" (Titus 1:16) we must trace the extent to which Greek philosophy, Judaizing formalism, and Eastern superstition, blended their tainting influence with the pure fermentation of that new leaven which was at last to leaven the whole mass of civilized society.

 The mole on which he landed at Puteoli still stretches its ruins into the blue waters of the bay.
 The remains of the Baian villas, whose marble porticoes he then beheld glittering in the sunset, - his first specimen of Italian luxury, - still are seen along the shore.
 We may still enter Rome as he did by the same Appian Road, through the same Capenian Gate, and wander among the ruins of "Caesar’s palace" (Philippians 1:13) on the Palatine, while our eye rests upon the same aqueducts radiating over the Campagna to the unchanging hills.
 Those who have visited these spots must often have felt a thrill of recollection as they trod in the footsteps of the Apostle; they must have been conscious how much the identity of the outward scene brought them into communion with him, while they tried to image to themselves the feelings with which he must have looked upon the objects before them.
 They who have experienced this will feel how imperfect a biography of Apostle Paul must be without faithful representations of the places which he visited.
-It is hoped that the views (f3) which are contained in the present work (which have been diligently collected from various sources) will supply this desideratum.
+It is hoped that the views which are contained in the present work (which have been diligently collected from various sources) will supply this desideratum.

 And it is evident, that, for the purposes of such a biography, nothing but true and faithful representations of the real scenes will be valuable; these are what is wanted, and not ideal representations, even though copied from the works of the greatest masters:for as it has been well said, "Nature and reality painted at the time, and on the spot, a nobler cartoon of Apostle Paul’s preaching at Athens than the immortal Rafaelle afterwards has done."

-We, the Christians of the nineteenth (twenty-first) century, can bear witness now, as fully as could a Byzantine audience fourteen hundred years ago, to the saying of Chrysostom, that "Paul by his letters still lives in the mouths of men throughout the whole world: by them not only his own converts, but all the faithful even unto this day, yea, and all the saints who are yet to be born until Christ’s coming again, both have been and shall be blessed."
+We Christians can bear witness now, as fully as could a Byzantine audience fourteen hundred years ago, to the saying of Chrysostom, that Paul by his letters still lives in the mouths of men throughout the whole world: by them not only his own converts, but all the faithful even unto this day, yea, and all the saints who are yet to be born until Christ’s coming again, both have been and shall be blessed.
 His Epistles are to his inward life what the mountains and rivers of Asia and Greece and Italy are to his outward life, - the imperishable part which still remains to us when all that time can ruin has passed away.